Mount Kenya: Seasons

 The year is divided into two distinct wet seasons and two distinct dry seasons which mirror the wet and dry seasons in the Kenyan lowlands.
 As Mount Kenya ranges in height from 1374 to 5199 m, the climate varies considerably over the mountain and has different zones of influence.
-The lower, south eastern slopes are the wettest as the predominant weather system comes from the Indian ocean.
-This rainfall supports dense montane forest on these slopes.
+The lower, southeastern slopes are the wettest as the predominant weather system comes from the Indian Ocean.
+This rainfall supports dense montane forests on these slopes.
 High on the mountain most of the precipitation falls as snow.
 Combined, these water sources feed 11 glaciers.

 The current climate on Mount Kenya is wet, but drier than it has been in the past.
 The temperatures span a wide range, which diminishes with altitude.
 In the lower alpine zone temperature usually do not go below 12 C. Snow and rain are common from March to December, but especially in the two wet seasons.
-The wet seasons combined account for 5/6 of the annual precipitation.
-The monsoon, which controls the wet and dry seasons, means that most of the year there are south-easterly winds, but during January and February the dominant wind direction is north-easterly.
+The wet seasons combined account for 5/6 or 83% of the annual precipitation.
+The monsoon, which controls the wet and dry seasons, means that for most of the year there are south-easterly winds, but during January and February the dominant wind direction is north-easterly.

 Mount Kenya, like most locations in the tropics, has two wet seasons and two dry seasons as a result of the monsoon.
 From mid-March to June the heavy rain season, known as the long rains, brings approximately half of the annual rainfall on the mountain.
 This is followed by the wetter of the two dry seasons which lasts until September.
 October to December are the short rains when the mountain receives approximately a third of its rainfall total.
 Finally from December to mid-March is the drier dry season when the mountain experiences the least rain.